 Marie Stopes International is a company limited by guarantee, incorporated and registered in England and Wales, and is also registered as a charity.

-In pursuing its mission of 'children by choice, not chance' and promoting reproductive health choice across the world, it provides services in 37 countries through its branches and other not for profit companies and organisations which form part of its global Partnership.
+In pursuing its mission of ensuring every woman's right to determine her own future, it provides services in 37 countries through its branches and other not for profit companies and organisations which form part of its global Partnership.

 From its international support office in central London, it supports and oversees the impact of its members by setting the strategy, standards and policies for the global partnership.
 It also provides technical assistance, research and monitoring and promotes and fundraises for the global Partnership.
 In keeping with its mission, it focuses on creating the conditions that enable the provision of quality services, which are sustainable and reach as many women and men as possible.